 Join them as they discover that good food isn’t the only crop these urban visionaries are harvesting.
 They’re producing stronger and more vibrant communities, too.

-Host-a-screening this Spring for Earth Day or to energize the next event at your farm, garden, or school!
+Host-a-screening this Spring to kickoff the growing season or to energize the next event at your farm, garden, or school!

 Dan’s passion for city farming originated when he worked on an urban farm in Portland, OR.
 Ever since he has been dreaming of how to bring it back to his community and to people across the nation.
 One short documentary he made, Landmark, examined the social and political issues around developing a piece of land in his community.